surface coatings, by surface specialists

 No matter which industry they operate in, our customers demand coatings that are capable of surviving an array of challenging conditions, while still guaranteeing that they are long-lasting, anti-stick, or water-repellent.
 And while our specialists provide customers with polymer coatings focused primarily on preventing corrosion or creating non-stick and sliding properties, they also develop innovative solutions for unique problems.

-"What sets us apart is that we match customers’ requests with a certain coating material, combined with our experience and skill in applying the coatings,” says Carsten Gralla, business unit director at Aalberts surface treatment.
+"What sets us apart is that we match customers’ requests with a certain coating material, combined with our experience and skill in applying the coatings,” says Marcus Wendel, managing director Aalberts surface technologies.
 “There is no technical standard for fluoropolymers, meaning there is limited literature or scientific studies available, and the majority of companies that specialise in fluoropolymer coatings are relatively young.
 We’ve managed to create a global network of facilities to apply the coatings, meaning we can serve international machine builders wherever they need us.
 This is rare in our business, and it is a vital attribute for our global customers.”